 Week by week guide

-Your baby at 22 weeks is now the size of the cutest ever bell pepper.
+Your baby at 22 weeks pregnant is now the size of the cutest ever bell pepper.
 So, when does baby’s eye colour change?
 Well it’s probably about now as the irises are starting to develop pigmentation.
-Like many newborns your little one could be born blue-eyed but don’t get too excited just yet, his permanent eye colour is not apparent until a few weeks or even months later.
-It’s not just eye colour that’s developing, his vision is getting stronger by the day too.
+Like many newborns your little one could be born blue-eyed but don’t get too excited just yet their permanent eye colour is not apparent until a few weeks or even months later.
+It’s not just eye colour that’s developing, baby’s vision is getting stronger by the day too.

-Changes in you and your body at 22 weeks pregnant
+What happens to your body at 22 weeks pregnant?

 It’s a good idea to try pregnancy Pilates.
 This low-impact exercise focuses on posture alignment and could help minimise your back, shoulder and hip aches.